About This Chapter

 3. Argumentative Essay: Definition, Format & Examples

 Argumentative essays are kind of like superpowers: they allow you to get what you want using the superpower of persuasion.
-Watch this video and learn how to channel persuasion to write a good essay.
+View this lesson and learn how to channel persuasion to write a good essay.

 4. Rhetorical Device: Definition & Examples